pypdfium2-team/ctypesgen/README.md

 * Roughly speaking, symbols from caller-given headers get assigned the include rule `yes`, and any others `if_needed`.
 When building with `--all-headers`, all symbols default to `yes` regardless of their origin.
 * `--no-macros` sets the include rule of all macro objects to `never`.
 * Finally, the `--symbol-rules` option is applied, which can be used to assign symbol rules by regex fullmatch expressions, providing callers with powerful means of control over symbol inclusion.
-* To filter out undesired symbols, you'll usually want to use `if_needed` rather than `never` to avoid accidental exclusion of dependants.
+* To filter out excess symbols, you'll usually want to use `if_needed` rather than `never` to avoid accidental exclusion of dependants.
 Use `never` only where this side effect is actually wanted, e.g. to exclude a broken symbol.

 ### Known Limitations